 Must be able to provide required documentation stating that the employee is legal to work in the United States.EEO

 Orthopedic Associates of SW Ohio, Inc. is an equal opportunity employer and does not discriminate against applicants or employees on the basis of sex, race, color, religion, national origin, ancestry or age (40 years of age and over), qualified individuals with disabilities, or any other factors protected by federal, state or local law.
-Read LessOrthopedic Associates (OA) is seeking a skilled and compassionate Radiologic Technologist (PRN) to join our growing team.
+Read LessOrthopedic Associates (OA) is seeking a skilled and compassionate Radiologic Technologist (part time: Mondays, Wednesdays and Fridays) to join our growing team at our Little York office.

 At OA, we do more than deliver expert orthopedic care—we take pride in building a workplace culture rooted in professionalism, positivity, and respect.
 Since 1985, our patients have trusted us with their care, and we believe that every team member plays a vital role in that experience.